smy999/webrtc-web-practice/README.md

 ## How to Run?

+For detailed explanation and example code, refer to https://codelabs.developers.google.com/codelabs/webrtc-web/#0

 ### [step-01 ~ step03]
 #### Case 1.
 Use Web Server for Chrome
   * For more information, see https://codelabs.developers.google.com/codelabs/webrtc-web/#2